tzvic/maven-plantuml-plugin/README.md

 </build>
 ```

-Note that you must explicitely define the PlantUML version you want to use.
+Note that you must explicitly define the PlantUML version you want to use.

 Then execute command:

 ```
-mvn clean com.github.jeluard:plantuml-maven-plugin:generate
+mvn clean net.sourceforge.plantuml:plantuml-maven-plugin:generate
 ```

 # Extra configuration options